-Why do we study nonlinear phenomena?
-Because almost all physical phenomena are describable by of nonlinear dynamical systems (either differential equations or maps).
-Of course some things like simple harmonic motion can be understood on linear theory: but to know how the period of a pendulum changes with amplitude we must solve a nonlinear equation.
-Solving a linear system usually requires a simple set of tasks, like determining eigenvalues.
-Nonlinear systems have an amazingly rich structure, and most importantly they do not in general have analytical solutions, or at least none expressible in terms of elementary functions.
+In this course we shall be concerned with nonlinear dynamical systems, i.e. the rule for time evolution takes the form of a nonlinear equation.
+Of course the evolution of some simple systems such as a pendulum following simple harmonic motion can be expressed in terms of linear equations: but to know how the period of the pendulum changes with amplitude the linear equations are not adequate - we must solve a nonlinear equation.
+Solving a linear system usually requires a simple set of mathematical tasks, such as determining eigenvalues.
+Nonlinear systems have an amazingly rich structure, and most importantly they do not in general have analytical solutions, or at least none expressible in terms of elementary (or even non-elementary) functions.
 Thus in general we rely on a geometric approach, which allows the determination of important characteristics of the solution without the need for explicit solution.
+(The geometry here is the geometry of solutions in the state space.)
 Much of the course will be taken up with such ideas.

 We also study the stability of various simple solutions.
-A solution (steady or periodic state) is not of much use if small perturbations destroy it (an example: a pencil balanced exactly on its point).
-So we need to know what happens to the solution near such a special solution.
-This involves linearizing, which allows the classification of fixed and periodic points(corresponding to oscillations).
-We shall also develop perturbation methods, which allow us to find good approximations to solutions of systems that are near simple solutions that we understand.
+A simple special solution (e.g. a steady or periodic state) is not of much use if small perturbations destroy it (e.g. a pencil balanced exactly on its point).
+So we need to know what happens to solutions that start near such a special solution.
+This involves linearizing, which allows the classification of fixed and periodic points (the latter corresponding to periodic oscillations).
+We shall also develop perturbation methods, which allow us to find good approximations to solutions that are close to well-understood simple solutions.